ITV/scala-pact/README.md

 ### Json4s
 [Json4s](https://github.com/json4s/json4s) is used to create the JSON that is written to the Pact contract files.

-### Mock Http Server
+### WireMock
-[Mock Http Server](https://github.com/kristofa/mock-http-server) is used to supply the mocks that ScalaPact run the integration tests against.
+[WireMock](http://wiremock.org/) is used to supply the mocks that ScalaPact runs the integration tests against.

 ## Documentation TODO's
 - How to use